 FRIENDS OF ALPHA PARK PUBLIC LIBRARY

 Hundreds of libraries across the U.S. benefit from the presence of a Friends group.
-In my last position, in Texas, I depended on the Friends to underwrite the costs of the Summer Reading Club, pay for computers which the City could not afford to purchase…and the list could go on and on.
+Libraries across the U.S. rely on the Friends to underwrite the costs of Summer Reading Clubs, pay for technology…and the list could go on and on.

 Friends provide support for libraries in many ways.
 Here are some of them: